neocrimson17/pyrepo/readme.txt

 		pip3 install bs4
 		pip3 install requests

-Note: ignore the above comments if you've already installed Beautiful soup and requests in python.
+Note: ignore the above comments if you've already installed Beautiful soup QT5.
 The above use newegg.com as a demo but you can use a different website if you wish.
 Although you will need to modify the codes accordingly since the elements in HTML are different for each website.
 There's probably a way to dynamically set it up so that it can traverse each website dynamically without us having to change the codes, but this is just a demo.
+I'm hoping to make a dynamic web scraper in the future that can crawl through any website and retrieve useful information